-Between 1 January 2019 to 31 December 2019, the range of the GBP to USD exchange rate has a low of 1.204 and a high of 1.335, the average being 1.277.
-If £19.1m is assumed to represent the average exchange rate then based on the low of 1.204 the valuation increases by approximately 6% to £20.3m and based on the high of 1.335 the valuation reduces by approximately 4% to £18.3m giving a potential movement of 10% in the valuation.
-There is an added element of uncertainty in the foreign currency markets due to the uncertainty of what the future trading relation with the EU will be which may result in the GBP to USD exchange rate improving or worsening as the process progresses.
-Whilst the Board is not in a position to mitigate against any potential exchange rate variation, until such time as the realisation of the Snorkel International investment is known, it will continue to consider such means as may be possible to maximise the GBP return to shareholders.
+Between 1 January 2020 to 31 December 2020, the range of the GBP to USD exchange rate has a low of 1.1475 and a high of 1.3652, the average being 1.2841.
+If £19.1m is assumed to represent the average exchange rate then based on the low of 1.1475 the valuation increases by approximately 11% to £21.4m and based on the high of 1.3652 the valuation reduces by approximately 6% to £18.0m giving a potential movement of 17% in the valuation.
+Whilst the Board is not in a position to mitigate any potential exchange rate variation, until such time as the realisation of the Snorkel International investment is known, it will continue to consider such means as may be possible to maximise the GBP return to shareholders.

-If the assumption is made that both the progress within Snorkel International and the wider global market conditions will continue to improve, then the Board note that the valuation could potentially increase beyond £19.1m which is underpinned by the Preferred Interest element.
-However, the Board has considered various Snorkel International trading scenarios, based around a continuing sales growth trend and does not believe the valuation is likely to materially increase from £19.1m in the near future.
+If the assumption is made that both the progress within Snorkel International and the wider global market conditions will continue to improve, then the Board note that the valuation could potentially increase beyond the £19.1m which is underpinned by the Preferred Interest element.
+However, the Board has considered various Snorkel International trading scenarios, based around historic sales growth trends and does not believe the valuation is likely to materially increase from £19.1m in the near future.

-The Board, however, caveat that a number of factors could influence the valuation and performance of Snorkel International between now and a potential realisation date, including Xtreme's opinion of the contractual agreements which has resulted in the US Proceedings (see Strategic Report on pages 3 to 5 for further information) as well as the recent global Covid-19 pandemic.
+The Board, however, caveat that a number of factors could influence the valuation and performance of Snorkel International between now and a potential realisation date, including Xtreme's opinion of the contractual agreements which has resulted in the US Proceedings (see Strategic Report on pages 3 to 5 for further information), the outcome of the UK Proceedings and the ongoing global Covid-19 pandemic.
 Due to the risks involved with the ongoing different opinions regarding the contractual agreements, it is possible the actual realisation of value could be less than the current valuation, potentially as low as £nil as alleged by Xtreme and depending on the outcome of ongoing legal proceedings.
-As the global Covid-19 pandemic is still unfolding, it is not possible at this stage, largely due to the limited Snorkel International information available to the Board, to estimate the likely impact the pandemic may have.
-The Board note that any impact of Covid-19 would likely be limited to the performance of Snorkel International and the timing of a possible realisation but it shouldn't alter what it believes to be the minimum contractual value.
+As the global Covid-19 pandemic continues, it is not possible at this stage to estimate what likely future impact the pandemic may have.
+The Board note that any ongoing impact of Covid-19 would likely be limited to the performance of Snorkel International and the timing of a possible realisation but currently do not believe that it should alter what it believes to be the minimum contractual value.